GBouffard/CV/README.md

   it('is a bundle of creativity', function(){
     in case this coded-style-CV is not creative enough; is known for always coming up with creative, revenue generating, client retention and engagement ideas;
-    had his idea chosen by the team for the final project at Makers Academy;
+    will come up with suggestions to discuss with the team for either RFP or bids phases;
-    expect(Guillaume.brain).toComeUpWithATonOfIdeasAndFeaturesForAProject();
+    expect(Guillaume.brain).toComeUpWithCoolIdeasAndFeaturesForAProject();
   });

   it('is fun and have a good sense of humour', function(){